phorton1/base-Pub/FS/protocol.md

 This parameter is only set when MKDIR is called from a session-like PUT command.
 It is called (like FILE and BASE64) and returns OK or an error.

+## Unix Only Commands

+CHMOD and CHOWN work off a single file, or abuse the ENTRY_LIST for a single directory.
+In any case, they work on a FLAT_ENTRY_LIST in the current directory.
+If recursion is needed for these, then new protocol and UI for CHMOD_FLAT and CHOWN_FLAT should be added.